 The Mid Zone

-In the mid zone you see an island, trees and tree reflections, more shadows, varied water surface.
+This is the area that extends from the end of the near zone usually out to the horizon.
+It is the area that comprises the middle of the scene usually.
+In photo above, in the mid zone you see an island, trees and tree reflections, more shadows, varied water surface.

 The Far Zone

-Below is a graphical example with text pointing out the various scene features.
-You can compare this example to the photo above for comparison.
+Below is a graphical framework with text pointing out the various scene features.
+You can compare this example to the photo above to see how it relates.
+I would draw your attention to the probable focus target.
+This represents a focus point that will approximate the correct hyperfocus distance for your scene.
+More on that further down.

 You can also break the scene up left to right as well as top to bottom.
 One thing that can be different in side to side versions of this, is that sometimes the zones are not contiguous.
 You may have the near zone in the middle and the far zone on the left of right.
 Or the far zone may be in the middle.